wagglehands/Particle-Play/readme.md

 -One light-emitting diode (LED)
 -One phototransistor

-## Set up Argon
+# Set up Argon
 Once you're ready to proceed, use the online setup application to configure your new Argon.
-The process includes the following.
+The process includes the following:
 Registration of your device with your Particle account Connection of your device to the Particle Device Cloud Once you've completed the setup you will be able to program your device and send over-the-air (OTA) updates to it.

 #### NOTES:
 1.)
 If you have already set up your Argon, skip to Step #2.
 2.)
 We recommend setting up the Argon as stanadalone device, not as a part of a mesh network.
 See mesh deprecation for more information.

 ### Open the Web IDE
 To program your Argon, open a new browser tab and go to the Web IDE.
 You will see a layout like the image below.
 NOTE: The Web IDE is one of the ways you can write, compile, and deploy code to your Particle devices.
 If you're looking for a more traditional embedded development experience, be sure to learn about Particle Workbench, a full toolchain integration with Microsoft Visual Studio Code.

 ### Load the Blink example
 Click on Blink an LED on the left side of the page.
 As soon as you click the Blink and LED code will load and fill the screen as shown below.
 The code is heavily commented to help you understand the general structure of the sketch: the first part of the code declares two variables, the setup() function configures two pins as outputs, and finally the loop() which turns the onboard LED on, then off, then loops continuously.

 #### Target your device